kbmackenzie/logo-crawler-exercise/README.md

 ## API

+I haeve included a minimal API for extracting the logo + favicon from a website.
-The code should be very self-explanatory.
-In any case:
+The code should be self-explanatory.

 ```python3
 import logocrawler